Chapter 3: Project Setup

 Basic Dependency Injection container

-Before we get to testing the first endpoint, let's refactor a bit to make the setup more future-proof.
+Before getting to testing the first endpoint, let's refactor a bit to make the setup more future-proof.
 Add a new src/db.ts file, which will serve as a simple Dependency Injection (DI) container.
 It will export initORM() function that will first initialize the ORM and cache it into memory, so the following calls will return the same instance.
-Thanks to top-level await, we could just initialize the ORM and export it right ahead, but soon we will want to alter some options before we do so, for testing purposes, and having a function like this will help in achieving that.
+Thanks to top-level await, you could just initialize the ORM and export it right ahead, but soon you will want to alter some options before doing so, for testing purposes, and having a function like this will help in achieving that.

 import { EntityManager, EntityRepository, MikroORM, Options } from '@mikro-orm/sqlite';